microsoft/live-share/docs/use/vs.md

 Sometimes you may need to explain a problem or design that spans multiple files or locations in code.
 In these situations, it can useful to temporarily follow a colleague as they move throughout the project.
 For this reason, as a guest, when you join a collaboration session you will automatically "follow" the host.
 When following a participant, your editor will stay in sync with their currently open file, cursor, and scroll position.

+> [!NOTE]
-> **Note:** By default Live Share shares opened files external to the shared solution as well.
+> By default Live Share shares opened files external to the shared solution as well.
 If you want to disable this feature, update Share External Files in Tools &gt; Options &gt; Live Share to False.

 To make it easy to switch out of "follow mode" and start editing on your own, you'll stop following if any of the following happens: